CONCEPT DEVELOPMENT

 MENU DEVELOPMENT

-From the first conceptual menu to opening night, Bradford and Leslie worked alongside Leigh and her kitchen staff to create a menu which both honored Nani Angie (Leigh’s grandmother) and expressed a modern take on ITALIAN CLASSICS.
+From the first conceptual menu to opening night, Bradford and Leslie worked alongside Leigh and her kitchen staff to create a menu that both honored Nani Angie (Leigh’s grandmother) and expressed a modern take on ITALIAN CLASSICS.
 Leslie’s years of experience as a food editor meant she could see the menu as guests (and press) would.
 Did it express our overall brand vision?
 Did it stand out among local competition?
-Bradford’s years as a Michelin-starred chef not only meant that the menu was solid, foolproof, and executable but also that the kitchen layout and equipment were MAXIMIZED for speed and efficiency.
+Bradford’s years leading Michelin-caliber kitchens not only meant that the menu was solid, foolproof, and executable but also that the kitchen layout and equipment were MAXIMIZED for speed and efficiency.

 MARKETING

-As a VETERAN of the food scenes in New York, Los Angeles and now Dallas, Leslie was able to AMPLIFY Leigh’s voice, EXPAND the reach of Via Triozzi and ensure that the restaurant received the RECOGNITION it deserved from day one.
-That includes Best New Restaurant in Texas Monthly (2024), Eater Dallas (2023), D Magazine (2023); Best Italian in The Dallas Observer (2024) and over 70 additional reviews, accolades and mentions in the past 3 years.
+As a VETERAN of the food scenes in New York, Los Angeles and now Dallas, Leslie was able to AMPLIFY Leigh’s voice, EXPAND the reach of Via Triozzi, create tremendous EXCITEMENT and ensure that the restaurant received the RECOGNITION it deserved from day one.
+It was named Best New Restaurant in Eater Dallas (2023), and included in Texas Monthly’s 10 Best New Restaurants (2024) and D Magazine’s Best New Restaurants (2023).
+Via Triozzi was named Best Italian in The Dallas Observer (2024) and garnered over 70 additional reviews, accolades and mentions in the past 3 years.